-Encrypting your email is an excellent way to secure messages that might contain personal private information (PPI).
+Encrypting your email is an excellent way to secure messages that might contain personal identifiable information (PII).
 Please remember, even when using encryption, to be mindful of what you are sending through email.
-Email as a form of communication is very susceptible, due to the varied and technical elements involved in the process.
-If you have other means of sending the information, such as encrypted file shares, use those primarily.
+Email as a form of communication can be very susceptible to attacks or unwanted eyes reading the messages, mainly due to the various technical elements involved in the process.

 To follow this Quicknote you will need to have a current affiliation with the university and have access to your LAN account.
 You will also need to have Outlook installed and running on the computer you will be using.

 To Send an Encrypted Email to Non-University Email Addresses